michaud-jacobs/quadratic-points-X0163/README.md

 # quadratic-points-X0163
 Code to accompany the paper "Quadratic points on X_0(163)" by Philippe Michaud-Jacobs and Filip Najman.

 All code runs on Magma V2.27-7 (and hopefully on later versions too).
-Any timings included in the files are marked 'Runtime: ' and refer to computations run on a 2200 MHz AMD Opteron.
+At the end of each file, we display the total time and memory usage for running the code in the file.
+Additional approximate timings for longer computations are marked with 'Runtime: ' as inline comments.
+All computations were run on a 2200 MHz AMD Opteron.

 We briefly descibre the contents of the repository.